BSN Frequently Asked Questions

 I am not a current ECU student but want to earn my BSN from ECU.
 What should I do first?

-You should visit the ECU Undergraduate Admissions website and review the admission steps and apply for general admission to the university.
-All non-ECU students must apply for general admission to East Carolina University by their intended BSN program application deadline.
+You should review the current requirements outlined on the BSN Admission Application Fees page and visit the ECU Undergraduate Admissions website and review the applicable admission steps for general admission to the university.

 When can I apply to the BSN program?

-Students generally apply to the BSN option when they are completing their last semester of required general education and prerequisite courses – either fall or spring semester.
+Students apply to the traditional BSN program when they have completed or are enrolled in their last semester of required general education and prerequisite courses – either fall or spring semester.
 Students usually complete these courses their fourth semester at ECU, but some students could finish sooner depending on transfer courses, dual-enrolled high school courses, or being an Early College graduate.

-What are the deadlines to apply to the BSN program?
+What are the deadlines to apply to the traditional BSN program?

-Prospective students who plan to complete all general education and prerequisite requirements outside of ECU and then apply directly to the BSN program, must also apply for general admission to East Carolina University by their intended BSN application deadline to have their BSN application reviewed.
+Prospective students who plan to complete all general education and prerequisite requirements outside of ECU and then apply directly to the BSN program, must also apply for general admission to East Carolina University for the same term they are applying for nursing school by their intended BSN application deadline to have their BSN application reviewed.

-How many times can I apply to the BSN program?
+How many times can I apply to the traditional BSN program?

 How are applications evaluated?

-Prospective students with college courses completed at institutions outside of ECU are highly encouraged to submit a request for an unofficial transcript review prior to applying to the university to receive feedback regarding their level of competitiveness for BSN admission.
+Prospective students with college courses completed at institutions outside of ECU are highly encouraged to submit a request for an unofficial transcript review prior to applying to the university to receive feedback regarding their level of competitiveness for admission to the traditional BSN pathway..

 When should I expect my admission decision?

-Applicants not currently enrolled at ECU must be fully admitted ECU students prior to BSN admission decisions being emailed or they may be ineligible to receive a seat in the program.
+Applicants not currently enrolled at ECU must be fully admitted ECU students for the same term they applied to nursing school prior to BSN admission decisions being emailed or they may be ineligible to receive a seat in the program.
+The College of Nursing cannot offer program admission to any student who is not also admitted to the university for the same term.

 Is there a waitlist?

 Applicants will receive their admission decision via email to their ECU student email account indicating if they have been admitted, denied, or selected as an alternate for the waitlist.
-Alternates may be notified up until the day courses start if a space becomes available in the program.
-If a space does not become available, the waitlisted status does not carry over to the following term and the alternate student must submit a new application to be considered for future admission cycles.
+Alternates may be notified at any time after receiving their alternate notification if a seat becomes available in the program.
+If a seat does not become available, the waitlisted status does not carry over to the following term and the alternate student must submit a new application to be considered for future admission cycles.

-What are the required general education and prerequisite courses for the BSN program?
+What are the required general education and prerequisite courses for the traditional BSN program?

-Can the BSN program be completed fully online?
+Can the traditional BSN program be completed fully online?

-No. The BSN program is not an online degree.
-Students may be able to take some general education and prerequisite courses online, but the clinical portion of the program (nursing school) is face-to-face with the exception of two online summer courses.
+No. The traditional BSN program is not an online degree.
+Students may be able to take some general education and prerequisite courses online, but the clinical portion of the program (nursing school) is full-time and face-to-face with the exception of two online summer courses.

 The only ECU BSN pathway that can be completed fully online is the RN to BSN program which is designed for Registered Nurses with an Associate Degree in Nursing (ADN) from a community college who desire to finish their four year BSN degree with ECU.

-Is there a time limit on general education and prerequisite courses for the BSN program?
+Is there a time limit on general education and prerequisite courses for the traditional BSN program?

-Is there a pre-admission entrance exam that is required for the BSN program?
+Is there a pre-admission entrance exam that is required for the traditional BSN program?

-Are there non-academic requirements for the BSN program?
+Are there non-academic requirements for the traditional BSN program?

 Yes.
 Admitted students must successfully pass a criminal background check and drug test or their seat in the program will be rescinded.
 Criminal convictions and pending criminal charges can impact a student’s ability to begin nursing school.
 Questions regarding the BSN criminal background check and drug test requirements should be emailed to CONAdvising@ecu.edu.

-Applicants who have been previously admitted to the clinical portion of an Associate Degree in Nursing (ADN) program at a community college or Bachelor of Science in Nursing (BSN) program at another university must have left that program in good standing to be eligible to apply to the BSN program at ECU.
-Applicants who have failed out of an ADN or BSN program at another institution are not eligible to pursue the traditional BSN program at ECU.
-These students are required to submit a letter from the Dean or Director of their former program with their application.
-(This does not include students who were pre-nursing or working on program prerequisites for nursing at another institution).
+Prospective applicants who have been previously admitted to but did not finish the clinical portion of an Associate Degree in Nursing (ADN) program at a community college or Bachelor of Science in Nursing (BSN) program at another university will be required to submit a formal letter from the Dean or Director of their former nursing program with their BSN application.
+The letter must be on program letterhead, include the contact information for the Dean or Director, and outline the specific reason(s) the applicant is no longer in the program.